Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 Preserve storage on delete

-The new --preserve-storage flag lets you delete a VM while keeping its volumes intact.
-Rebuild the VM later and reattach the same data.
+The new --preserve-storage flag lets you delete a machine while keeping its volumes intact.
+Rebuild the machine later and reattach the same data.

 Volume listing